UAE: 3 Bangladeshis get life imprisonment, 54 to be jailed and deported for rioting

 Three Bangladeshis sentenced to life imprisonment and 54 others to be deported after serving prison terms over riots and protests in the UAE, authorities said on Monday.

-On July 22, Abu Dhabi Federal Court of Appeal pronounced the verdict and sentenced these expats for illegal gathering.

-The life imprisonment for 3 accused was issued for calling for and inciting demonstrations with the aim of pressuring the individuals' home country's government.
-The court also sentenced 53 others to 10 years in prison and one defendant to 11 years in prison for entering the country illegally and participating in the assembly.
+The three accused were given life for calling and inciting demonstrations in UAE to put pressure on their country's government during ongoing unrest over job reservation.
+The court also sentenced 53 others to 10 years and one defendant to 11 years for entering the country illegally and participating in the 'gathering'.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.